 He took a year out of football, before returning to manage Blackpool and Crystal Palace, leading them both into the Premier League in 2010 and 2013 respectively.

 Holloway went on to manage Millwall, before returning to QPR for the third time in November 2016.
-He left Loftus Road in May 2018 and is now in charge at Grimsby Town.
+He left Loftus Road in May 2018 before working, until 2020, at Grimsby Town.

 - Share via Facebook